Corsair Vengeance DDR5-6000 C36 96GB (2x48GB)

 Common Features

-• Both products have an integrated heatsink.
+• Both modules include an integrated heatsink.

 Main Differences